-Common Interview Questions for College Graduates
+Interview Prep for College Graduates

 Addressing Your Strengths

 In order to capitalize on your strengths, you must first be aware of what they are.
-Don’t give a textbook answer such as I’m hard-working, dedicated and organized.
-These are the most common answers that interviewers hear.
-It should be your personal goal to provide strengths that support your niche and create a point of difference from other applicable candidates.
-Utilize your strengths to show ways in which you are unique, relevant to the position, and how you are better at those strengths than anyone else.
-Show that your answer is credible by providing a true story to accompany your strength.
+Avoid textbook answers such as, ”I’m hard-working, dedicated, and organized.”
+Your goal should be to provide strengths that support your niche and create a point of difference from other candidates.
+Utilize your strengths to show you’re the most qualified for the position.
+Show your answer is credible by providing a true story that demonstrates the quality.

 Owning Up to Your Weaknesses